Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SvpznvEqr5E.md

 ### Transcript

-> how many doves are you i think we're like 30 or something yeah something like that
+> how many doves are you I think we're like 30 or something yeah something like that